-\textbf{Contributions.~} We introduce a novel approach for accurate estimation of the spectral decomposition of the IG for a large class of Markov semigroups encompassing all the models studied in the aforementioned prior works.
-Our method leverages the well-known connection between the resolvent of the IG and the semi-group of TOs through the Laplace transform.
-Unlike TO methods, our approach estimates the IG directly, hence avoiding small time-lag issues and maintaining a larger spectral gap for accurate eigenvalue and eigenfunction learning.
-We derive sharp statistical guarantees for our method, valid for data sampled from a trajectory in the stationary regime, fully accounting for the effects of slow mixing times.
-Our results are the first to apply to a broad class of Markov semigroups models with sectorial IGs.
-Computationally, our approach performs a weighted combination of multiple TOs at different time-lags.
-It involves only a matrix product of a Toeplitz matrix with the kernel embedding, thereby reducing complexity to $O(n^2d)$, making it practical for high-dimensional systems.
-The computational complexity can be further reduced while preserving accuracy by utilizing standard scaling techniques, such as random Fourier features.
-Experiments in molecular dynamics show superior performance, where other methods struggle due to computational demands.
+\textbf{Contributions.~} We introduce a novel approach for accurately estimating the spectral decomposition of the IG for a broad class of Markov semigroups, encompassing all models considered in prior work.
+Our method leverages a useful connection between the resolvent of the IG and the semigroup of TOs via the Laplace transform.
+Unlike TO methods, it estimates the IG directly, avoiding small time-lag issues and preserving a larger spectral gap for more accurate eigenvalue and eigenfunction learning.
+We provide sharp statistical guarantees, valid for data sampled from a trajectory in the stationary regime, accounting for slow mixing effects.
+Our results are the first to apply to a wide class of Markov semigroups with sectorial IGs.~A key technical contribution is our bound on the Bochner integral approximation error using Crouzeix’s bound, which may be of broader interest.~Computationally, our method combines multiple TOs at different time-lags through a single matrix product between a Toeplitz matrix and the kernel embedding, reducing complexity to $O(n^2d)$, making it practical for high-dimensional systems.~The complexity can be further reduced while preserving accuracy by utilizing standard scaling techniques such as random Fourier features.~Our experiments show a striking performance improvement over TO-based and other IG methods, as predicted by our theory.